FluvialSeds/isotopylog/docs/quick_guide.rst

 Importing Experimental Data
 ---------------------------

-If you are using ``isoclump`` to fit reordering rate parameters to new clumped isotope heating experiments, then the first step is to import those data in an appropriate format.
+If you are using ``isotopylog`` to fit reordering rate parameters to new clumped isotope heating experiments, then the first step is to import those data in an appropriate format.
 This requires making a .csv file that contains the following columns:

 * t
 * D47